goderich/dissertation/dissertation.md

 | məqaluwit | mulit    | məqəlwiʔ |             | məlyut | 'to flow (AV)' |

 <!-- TODO: footnote for initial w/ʔ in Ml? -->
-The Seediq cognates of the words in Li's list all have final /c/, for example in the Toda dialect: *palic* 'wing', *qolic* 'mouse', *rəkəlic* 'leopard', and *qəbulic* 'ashes'.
-However, there is no phonemic distinction between word-final /c/ and /t/ in Seediq [@tsukida2005, p.
+The Seediq cognates of the words in Li's list all have final \<c\> [t͡s], for example in the Toda dialect: *palic* 'wing', *qolic* 'mouse', *rəkəlic* 'leopard', and *qəbulic* 'ashes'.
+However, there is no phonemic distinction between word-final \<c\> /t͡s/ and /t/ in Seediq [@tsukida2005, p.
 292;@sung2018, p.
 20], and /t/ is affricated word-finally, just like with some Atayal speakers.

 Li [-@li1981, p.
 255] further suggests that the correspondence should be reconstructed as \*-d in Proto-Atayalic, and supports this claim with the PAn form \*paNid 'wing'.
 This is problematic, because the Seediq dialects all have the same reflex, whereas Atayal dialects can have either /t/ or /ʔ/ in this correspondence, which would logically require \*-d to also occur in Proto-Atayal.
 However, **there is no evidence for a \*d phoneme in Proto-Atayal**, since Proto-Atayalic \*d changed to Proto-Atayal \*r: Proto-Atayalic \*dawriq > Proto-Atayal \*rawɹiq 'eyes'.

 Careful readers may have noticed that the correspondences in @tbl:gs-t-correspondence occur in a very specific environment, and not just word-finally.
 With a few exceptions, they are only found in the final syllable *-lit*/*-liʔ*.^[Skikun *kwaniʔ* 'eagle' is likely a sporadic change.
 Matu'uwal *ʔangriʔ* 'housefly', as well as the unexpected correspondences in 'mouse' and 'to flow' are addressed further in the text.]
 We can hardly accept a phoneme to occur only in such a specific environment.
 A more likely scenario is a sound change with existing phonemes.

 Another counter-argument to Li's reconstruction of \*d is the behaviour of verbs with this correspondence when suffixed.
-At least two verbs 'to flow' and 'to peel' can be found with this correspondence, and they both have /c/ in Plngawan when suffixed, as seen in @tbl:gs-t-correspondence-verbs.
+At least two verbs 'to flow' and 'to peel' can be found with this correspondence, and they both have \<c\> /t͡s/ in Plngawan when suffixed, as seen in @tbl:gs-t-correspondence-verbs.

 : /ʔ/ to /t/ correspondence in verbs {#tbl:gs-t-correspondence-verbs}